Trump administration bolsters order barring U.S. investment in Chinese firms

 Since the November order, index providers have already begun shedding some of the designated companies from their indexes.

-Reporting by Alexandra Alper, David Shepardson and Humeyra Pamuk in Washington and Karen Freifeld in New York; Editing by Stephen Coates and Leslie Adler
+Reporting by Alexandra Alper, David Shepardson and Humeyra Pamuk in Washington and Karen Freifeld in New York; Additional reporting by Yew Lun Tian in Beijing; Editing by Stephen Coates and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.